logzio/documentation/docs/shipping/apache-tomcat.md

 ---

-## Overview
+Apache Tomcat is a web server and servlet container that allows the execution of Java Servlets and JavaServer Pages (JSP) for web applications.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format Apache Tomcat metrics to Logz.io, you need to add the **inputs.tomcat** and **outputs.http** plug-ins to your Telegraf configuration file.

 <!-- logzio-inject:install:grafana:dashboards ids=["1QIverGwIdtlC5ZbKohyvj", "6J2RujMalRK3oC4y0r88ax"] -->

-#### Configuring Telegraf to send your metrics data to Logz.io
+## Configure Telegraf to send metrics data to Logz.io

-##### Set up Telegraf v1.17 or higher
+### Set up Telegraf v1.17 or higher

 {@include: ../_include/metric-shipping/telegraf-setup.md}

-##### Add the inputs.tomcat plug-in
+### Add the inputs.tomcat plug-in

 First you need to configure the input plug-in to enable Telegraf to scrape the Apache Tomcat data from your hosts.
 To do this, add the following code to the configuration file: